 - The restore feature protects you against accidental file deletion – restoring files within 30 days is free, longer if you pay for the Packrat feature

 - Not everyone is comfortable keeping their data in the ‘Cloud’.
 If you have concerns please follow the link to the security statement above.
 You can opt for two-step verification where access requires a pin code sent to your phone along with your user name and password.

 - File conflicts.
 As brilliant as Dropbox is, it does not know who is using the master copy of a file if two people access it at the same time.
 If those files are both saved, then a master copy and a second conflicted copy will be saved to the file directory.
 Dropbox have built this in as a security feature to preserve the changes made by each person.
 For further information see: Dropbox Conflicted Copies.
 There are other tools available that allow multiple users to edit files at the same time – we’ll cover those in a different article.

 Switching to Dropbox?
 If you are new to Dropbox, you will need to set up an account to begin sharing files with us.

-For a free no-obligation 20-minute discovery call – please contact us using one of the options below or book a call at a time that suits you by registering your details with us.
+For a free no-obligation 20-minute discovery call – please register your details here and I will send you a link to my calendar so you can book a call at a time that suits you.

 Book Your Discovery Call...